SangTDx/sangtdx.github/_posts/2023-11-10-zonal-architecture.md

 * The DDS standard is part of the AUTOSAR Adaptive specification, opening up the platform to a whole new level of integration to help OEMs meet the demanding requirements at the zonal gateway level.
-The RTI Connext® Integration Toolkit for AUTOSAR Classic bridges AUTOSAR Adaptive to Connext Drive.
+The Connext® Integration Toolkit for AUTOSAR Classic bridges AUTOSAR Adaptive to Connext Drive.
 It supports automatic conversion of data type definitions across standard formats (OMG® IDL, OMG DDS-XML and